yennster/ei-vr-explorer-web/README.md

 ### TODO — replace history-scan workaround once EI exposes custom org blocks

-When a project has a custom org-level deployment block installed, EI's `/api/{projectId}/deployment/targets` endpoint **doesn't include it in the returned list** — even though the block clearly works (you can build with it from Studio, and the resulting build shows up in `/deployment/history` with `format: "org-XXXXX"`).
+When a project has a custom org-level deployment block installed, EI's `/api/{projectId}/deployment/targets` endpoint doesn't include it in the returned list and the resulting build shows up in `/deployment/history` with `format: "org-XXXXX"`).

 As a temporary workaround, [`src/lib/pick-target.ts`](src/lib/pick-target.ts) falls back to scanning `/deployment/history` for any recent `org-*`